Yandex Cloud

 • security_group_ids: List of security group IDs.

-Even if it is enabled, one can still connect to the cluster manually and delete it.
+Even with deletion protection on, one can still connect to the cluster manually and delete it.

 • service_account_id: Service account ID.